 The Popes were not different from the Bishops.
-They did not content themselves with spiritual power, but were also seeking for temporal power and they were ruling over vast territories.
+They did not content themselves with spiritual power, but they were also seeking for temporal power, and they were ruling over vast territories.
 The Pope was ruler over the Papal States, covering the central part of Italy, with Rome as capital.
 There was a bitter struggle over the papal power by France and Italy, and between 1309 and 1378 the Popes were even officially based in France, in Avignon.
 Despite the protests of King Charles V of France, Pope Gregory XI moves the Papacy back to Rome in 1376.
 After the death of Pope Gregory XI in 1378 a new Pope was chosen in Rome under the name of Urbain VI.
 Urbain VI was a very authoritarian Pope and the cardinals in Rome, who were in majority French, elected with the support of the Kingdom of Naples, another Pope, who adopted the name of Pope Clement VII.
 Supported by France, Clement VII, being French, moves back to Avignon.
 Starting 1378 there are officially two Popes.
-Charles IV, the Holy Roman Empire dies the same year, so he cannot arbitrate the question.
-His son Wencelas was more concerned by alcool than by politics and in consequence to weak to have any influence on this question.
+Charles IV, the Holy Roman Emperor, dies the same year, so he cannot arbitrate the question.
+His son Wencelas was more concerned by alcohol than by politics, and in consequence too weak to have any influence on this question.

 Just before he died, Martin V called in 1431 the Council of Bale.
-His successor Eugene IV did not recognize this Council and he tried to end it even before it started.
+His successor Eugene IV did not recognize this Council, and he tried to end it even before it started.
 He did not succeed and had to recognize the Council in 1433.
-In 1439 he moved the Council from Bale to Ferrara.
+In 1439, he moved the Council from Bale to Ferrara.

 In the above figure on the left a detail of the Pope on the Estensi (Charles VI) deck and on the right an illustration of Pope Eugenius IV (IIII).
-Both faces seems to depict the same person.
-It is quite well possible that Pope Eugenius appears on the Pope card made for the Duke of Este, in honor to his decision to move the Council to Ferrara.
+Both faces seem to depict the same person.
+It is quite well possible that Pope Eugenius (Eugene) appears on the Pope card made for the Duke of Este, in honor to his decision to move the Council to Ferrara.